Getting started

 Installation

 There are multiple ways to install ProzillaOS.
-The simplest way is to install the bundle package prozilla-os, which contains the core functionality as well as all standard applications.
+The simplest way is to install the bundle package prozilla-os, which probably contains everything you will need.

 Installing apps

 Install apps by running the command below.
-Replace [app] with the id of the app you want to install.
+Replace [APP] with the id of the app you want to install (e.g., @prozilla-os/terminal or @prozilla-os/file-explorer).

 Usage